Ghozkiu/Ghozkiu/README.md

 .
 Spanish native speaker

 RELATED EXPERIENCE
-Maintenance of electronic devices, like smartphones, network devices, and computers.
 Creation of web pages using HTML, CSS and JavaScript.
 Design of Images and 3D Objects.
 Data manipulation on SQL Databases.